 Example of Flip-Over Poison Pill

-One of the popular instances was in 1985 when Sir James Goldsmith (Anglo-French financier, politician and business tycoon) attempted to acquire Crown Zellerbach Corporation (an American Paper Conglomerate based out of San Francisco, California).
+One of the popular instances was in 1985 when Sir James Goldsmith (Anglo-French financier, politician, and business tycoon) attempted to acquire Crown Zellerbach Corporation (an American Paper ConglomerateConglomerateA conglomerate is a company or corporation made up of different businesses that operate in various industries or sectors, often unrelated.
+It holds a stake in multiple smaller companies that choose to manage their business separately to avoid the risk of being in a single market, thus, taking advantage of diversification. based out of San Francisco, California).
 He faced a flip-over poison pill in which Sir Goldsmith attempted to acquire the firm.
-While he could not proceed with the merger transaction, he was successful to obtain a controlling stake in Crown Zellerbach.
+While he could not proceed with the merger transaction, he successfully obtained a controlling stake in Crown Zellerbach.
 As the goal of flip-over is to shield unwanted acquisition, the strategy was proven to be a failure.

 The flip-over poison pill strategy has been designed to make the transaction unattractive to the acquirer until they either end the deal or are compelled to negotiate terms with the Board of Directors.
 This strategy is only used by firms that have adopted the bylaw.